-When it comes to purchasing a mattress, one big question is: How long does a mattress last?
+When it comes to purchasing a mattress, one big question is: how long does a mattress last?
 This is because you are not just making an investment but you are also making a decision that you will live with for many years to come.
-Nevertheless, it is not easy to find the right answer to this question as there is no a typical solid answer.
+Nevertheless, it is not easy to find the exact answer to this question as there is no a typical solid answer.
 But we can have a common answer for each type of mattress.

 A recent research on back pains has shown that worn out and old mattresses increase the risks of back pains.
 Another research by the Oklahoma State University reported significant improvement in the quality of sleep after mattress replacement.